jchernandez87/bankist/README.md

 ## About The Project

-An app simulating a basic bank platform, build using vanilla JavasCript.
+An app simulating a basic bank platform, build using vanilla JavaScript.

 ## Usage